 Why did you choose to go to school in the United States?

-“I decided to go to grad school in the US because I’d always had an interest in living in New York City.
+“I had always wanted to live in New York City.
 I figured going to school in the US would be a great way for me to eventually work and live there.”

 Why did you choose Harvard over other MBAs?